digitalbricklayer/techteapotcom/src/content/posts/were-not-in-kansas-any-more.md

 {{< figure src="/images/uploads/2014/05/snmp.png#center" width="788" height="236" title="SNMP Search Trend" alt="snmp" link="/images/uploads/2014/05/snmp.png" >}}

-The only search not showing a decline is <a href="http://www.icinga.org/">Icinga</a>.
+The only search not showing a decline is [Icinga](http://www.icinga.org/).
 But, that may just be because it is a relatively recent project so it doesn't have a history of higher volumes of searches it probably would have had if it were a bit older.

 {{< figure src="/images/uploads/2014/05/icinga.png#center" width="794" height="241" title="Icinga Search Trend" alt="ICINGA" link="/images/uploads/2014/05/icinga.png" >}}